 Industrial

 Industrial areas are centers of industrial activity while serving as a regional jobs base.
-Site layout and development in these areas are flexible to accommodate a range of vehicles, equipment and industries.
-Uses include office, warehouse, distribution, heavy manufacturing, recycling and waste transfer, utilities, mining and oil refineries and production.
+The building form is Very-Low Rise to Low Rise.
+Site layout and development in these areas are flexible to accommodate a range of vehicles, equipment, and industries.
+Uses include office, warehouse, distribution, heavy manufacturing, recycling and waste transfer, utilities, and mining.
 The Industrial designation does not allow residential uses.

-981 Net Acres 17.3%
+761 Net Acres

-17.3% of Plan Area
+13% of Plan Area

 Open Space

 Open Space areas primarily serve as public recreational sites or parks but can include reservoirs and nature reserves.
 These largely open areas are intended for passive and active outdoor recreation, public gathering, and education.
-These places function to preserve scenic, cultural, or ecologically important areas.
-While Open Space land is generally natural in character, it can also accommodate accessory structures with public amenities, such as playground equipment, restrooms, and community centers.
+The building form, if there are accessory structures or buildings on site, typically facilitates recreational and/or communal activities, such as playground equipment, restrooms, and community centers.
 The Open Space designation does not allow residential uses.

-168 Net Acres
+326 Net Acres

-3% of Plan Area
+6% of Plan Area

+Public Facility

-Public Facility Public Facilities areas serve as centers of life, promoting governmental, institutional, and cultural functions.
+Public Facilities areas serve as centers of civic life, promoting governmental, institutional, and cultural functions.
 These areas provide for the use and development of land typically owned by government agencies.
-A variety of structures, site layouts, and building designs flexibly support civic activity, facilitate internal circulation, and contribute to an active public realm.
+The building form generally ranges from House Scale to Mid Rise, with a variety of site layouts and flexible building designs that support civic activity and an active public realm.
 Uses include government offices, libraries, schools, and service systems.
 Housing is not typically associated with Public Facilities but may be permitted on a limited basis.

+119 Net Acres

+2% of Plan Area